José Manuel Losada

-José Manuel Losada (Zamora, 1962) is a university professor and literary theorist with a specialization in the fields of myth criticism and comparative literature.
+José Manuel Losada (born 1962) is a Spanish literary theorist with a specialization in the fields of myth criticism and comparative literature.
 Within these fields he has published several books in Spanish, French and English.

 Academic career

-José Manuel Losada holds a PhD from the University of the Sorbonne (1990) and a habilitation as Research Director (HDR) from the University of Nancy II.
-He has been Assistant Professor at the University of Navarre, Visiting Scholar at Harvard University, Visiting Professor at the University of Montreal and Oxford University (St John's College), and Senior Fellow at the University of Durham (University College).
-He has also been Associate Professor at the University of Navarre and has given post-doctoral seminars at the universities of Jerusalem, Montpellier, Münster, Munich (LMU), Valencia and Carthague (Tunisia) He is now a Full Professor at Complutense University of Madrid, where he teaches courses on French literature, comparative literature, and literature and religion.
+José Manuel Losada holds a PhD from the University of the Sorbonne (1990) and a habilitation as Research Director (HDR) from the University of Nancy II (1999).
+He has been Assistant Professor at the University of Navarre, Visiting Scholar at Harvard University, Visiting Professor at the University of Montreal, Visiting Scholar at the University of Oxford, Senior Fellow at St John's College (Oxford), Senior Fellow at the University of Durham (University College), and Visiting Professor at Sofia University (St. Kliment Ohridski).
+He has given research seminars at the universities of Jerusalem, Montpellier, Münster, Munich (LMU), Valencia, Guadalajara (Mexico), Sofia, Tunis, Iceland and Athens.
+Since 2000, he has been a Professor at Complutense University of Madrid, where he teaches courses on French literature, comparative literature, and literature and religion.